Hip scores - what do they mean?

 International Comparison of Hip scores

 Out of 46 dogs, I have produced 3 dogs with hip scores over 10, including one only 2 points over.
-The other two are considered borderline and the very start of mild (i.e. scores between 10-26 via the BVA method).
+The other two are considered borderline (i.e. scores between 10-26 via the BVA method).
 The higher scores acquaint to only 1% of pups produced and includes some pet-only dogs that have been scored.
+We have never bred with or produced dogs with scores over those scores.

 For the most part, the higher scoring dogs were from excellent/good hip scored parents, grandparents so the higher scores were not expected.
 With hip scores, outliers do occur, as even generations of excellent scoring parents can still produce an affected dog.
-If the issue did not have a polygenetic/multifactorial mode of inheritance with environmental factors, it was easy to eradicate – but it’s something all breeders need to be screen for and be aware of.
+If the issue did not have a polygenetic/multifactorial mode of inheritance with environmental influential factors, it was easy to eradicate.
+It’s something all breeders need to be screen for and be aware of if their aim is to reduce the likelihood of hip issues in pups.

-To date, progeny directly from the higher scoring parent have passed PennHip evaluation which tests the likelihood of the dog developing osteoarthritis, scoring better than 90% of other dogs (12,389) tested under the PennHip method, which is a great result.
+To date, progeny directly from the borderline scoring parent have passed PennHip evaluation which tests the likelihood of the dog developing osteoarthritis.
+They scored better than 90% of other dogs (12,389) tested under the PennHip method, which is a great result.
+You can improve hip quality in quality dogs by careful breeding, which is a proven method to reduce the incidence of hip problems in a breed.

-Additionally, the total average hip score of all dogs (pet or breeding and that I have used) is a great, low score of 5.
+Additionally, as of 2024, the total average hip score of all dogs (pet or breeding and that I have used) is a great, low score of 5.
 35% of dogs (bred by Lykosia) produced have been hip and elbow x-rayed.